pschool-in/curriculum/content/grammar/Idiom/Idioms-passages.md

 9. You are such a copy cat!
 Do your own work.
 10. Sarah is such an early bird!
 She gets up daily before the sunrises.

+# Proverbs

+## Reading Notes
+A proverb is a small saying that is generally used in conversation to convey a general truth about a person or the situation.
+They are mostly used by adults in daily conversations.

+Below are a few examples of proverbs
+1. All that glitters is not gold.
+2. When in Rome, do as Romans do.
+3. First come, first served.
+4. It's no use crying over the spilled milk.
+5. Still water runs deep.